Universal-Connect-Project/ucp-hosted-app/README.md

 # Universal Connect Project UI

-This repo is a monorepo for the Universal Connect Project app
+This repo is a monorepo using [turborepo](https://turbo.build/repo) for the Universal Connect Project app

 ## Getting Started (in development)